Dasharo/docs/docs/variants/novacustom_nv4x/compatibility-check-results-ubuntu.md

 ## Summary

-Test results are the same for vendor and dasharo firmware, no differences.
+Test results are the same for vendor and dasharo firmware, with no differences.